Traffic Lawyer Wytheville VA

 There are certain driving actions that are viewed as reckless and can be punishable by law.
 What is considered reckless driving can vary based on where you live, so you may want to follow up with a traffic lawyer in Wytheville VA to be sure that you were not arrested for something that is not deemed reckless after all.
 Here are some examples of careless driving actions that may result in an arrest:

 - Racing on public roads

 - Not using turn signals properly

-- Speeding in excess of 25 MPH over speed limit (or over 85 MPH regardless of the speed limit)
+- Speeding in excess of 20 MPH over speed limit (or over 85 MPH regardless of the speed limit)

 - Driving while under the influence

 - Driving while distracted

 - Not yielding to another driver during their right of way